luangong/setup-install4j/README.md

 Also note that you need to specify the exact version number of install4j.
 Semantic version numbers such as `10.x` will be supported in a future release.
 For the list of all available versions please refer to [this page](https://www.ej-technologies.com/download/install4j/changelog.html).

-If you’re using Maven and the [install4j Maven plugin](https://www.ej-technologies.com/resources/install4j/help/doc/cli/maven.html) to build your project, you can specify the installtion directory of install4j in `pom.xml` like this:
+If you’re using Maven and the [install4j Maven plugin](https://www.ej-technologies.com/resources/install4j/help/doc/cli/maven.html) to build your project, you can specify the installation directory of install4j in `pom.xml` like this:

 ```xml
 <pluginRepositories>